WHO WE ARE

-Our vision is to be a multi-ethnic community of believers who worship the Living God and serve the people of the Saint Louis area by living out our faith daily, so that others may become disciples of Jesus who are continually maturing and being equipped to do the things that Jesus did.
+Our vision is to be a community of believers who worship the Living God and serve the people of the Saint Louis area by living out our faith daily, so that others may become disciples of Jesus who are continually maturing and being equipped to do the things that Jesus did.

 City Lights Church started in the summer of 2003 after a team of people relocated from Vine Community Church in Carbondale, IL to obey God’s calling to start a new church in St. Louis.
 Ben Powers, who was a pastor at Vine, initially felt God calling him to plant City Lights in 2002.
 In August of that year, the plans for starting the church were announced at Vine, and 11 people felt God calling them to be a part of it.
 In June of 2003 the church was planted and first services were held in the Esquire Theater that fall.